Maths GPU clusters and servers

 Is user data on the cluster servers backed up?

 - Yes, all four servers are mirrored daily to our onsite backup servers which in turn are mirrored to the Maths offsite servers in Milton Keynes and Slough.

 What about job scheduling and fair usage controls?

-- Job queueing and resource management is not being used on the GPU clusters or the stand-alone server at present because, unlike the Maths compute cluster in the past, fair usage and contention for resources has not been a problem with the GPU facilities.
+- Job queueing and resource management is not being used on the GPU clusters or the stand-alone servers at present because, unlike the Maths compute cluster in the past, fair usage and contention for resources has not been a problem with the GPU facilities to date.
 Also, it is very difficult to implement traditional HPC-style cluster job management on GPU cards because there is no low-level interface to core and memory resources on any given GPU card, although it is possible to control use of entire GPU cards.
 But with the present small-scale clusters used by a small group of regular users, it currently is not worth implementing any form of job control.

-About the GPU clusters
+About the GPU servers